16 Types of Pothos You Will Love to Grow

 Scientific name: Epipremnum pinnatum ‘Cebu Blue’

-The name is given by its natural habitat, the Filipino island of Cebu.
-This pothos has got 2 phases of growth throughout its life: the juvenile phase, which your Cebu Blue is much more likely to stay in because this pothos variety has to be grown outdoors to reach the other phase, the mature phase.
+The name is derived from its natural habitat, the Filipino island of Cebu.
+This pothos has two phases of growth throughout its life: the juvenile phase, which your Cebu Blue is much more likely to stay in because this pothos variety has to be grown outdoors to reach the other phase, the mature phase.
 At this point, the green leaves might grow large, along with some fenestrations.

 Baltic Blue Pothos